Capital Beltway

+The route is the basis of the phrase "inside the Beltway", used when referring to issues dealing with U.S. federal government and politics.
+Its southern and eastern half runs concurrently with I-95.
+It was constructed in 1964.
 The Cabin John Parkway, a short connector between I-495 and the Clara Barton Parkway near the Potomac River along the Maryland–Virginia border, is considered an Interstate spur (I-495X) by the Maryland State Highway Administration (MDSHA).

 Route description

 Except for the westernmost part of Woodrow Wilson Bridge south of Downtown (the water below is considered part of the District of Columbia), the Capital Beltway encircles Washington, D.C., in adjacent Maryland and Virginia.
 The two directions of travel, clockwise and counterclockwise (looking at a map), have become known respectively as the "Inner Loop" and the "Outer Loop".
 The route descriptions below follow the direction of the Outer Loop, starting at the Woodrow Wilson Bridge over the Potomac River, south of Washington.

 Most beltway interchanges provide access to Washington, with I-95 and I-295 from the south, I-66 from the west, and U.S. Route 50 (US 50) from the west and the east are among the most frequently used.
 More scenic routes from the beltway into DC are offered by the George Washington Memorial Parkway along the Virginia side of the Potomac River, the Clara Barton Parkway along the Maryland side of the river, and the Baltimore–Washington Parkway (B–W Parkway), approaching Washington DC from the northeast.

 Initially, the entire beltway was simply I-495, and I-95 was planned to serve Downtown from the south and north, intersecting the beltway in Virginia and Maryland.
-However, environmental litigation stopped the completion of this plan, and the built portion of I-95 inside the beltway from the south northward into Downtown was redesignated I-395 in 1977.
+The Virginia segment from Springfield to the D.C. border was completed—however, environmental litigation stopped the completion of the Maryland segment, and the built portion of I-95 inside the beltway from the south northward into Downtown was redesignated I-395 in 1977.
 The small built portion from the north was converted into a park-and-ride lot.
-I-95 was then rerouted (and so signed) along the eastern side of the beltway, with the I-495 designation left only along the western side.
+I-95 was then rerouted (and so signed) along the eastern side of the beltway, with the I-495 designation left only along the western side, leaving both routes as bypasses of Washington, D.C.
 In 1989, the I-495 designation was also returned to the eastern portion, with the highway cosigned as I-95 and I-495 along this route.